data-apis/scipy-2023-presentation/paper.rst

 optimization techniques, such as those used by PyTorch :cite:`Paszke2019a`, JAX :cite:`Bradbury2018a`, and TensorFlow :cite:`Abadi2016a`.
-APIs and behaviors not amenable to compilation, such as APIs returning arrays having data-dependent output shapes, should be specified as optional extensions.
+APIs and behaviors not amenable to compilation, such as APIs returning arrays having data-dependent output shapes, should be specified as optional.
 Moreover, copy-view mutation semantics, such as those currently supported by NumPy, should be considered an implementation detail and, thus, not suitable for standardization.

 **Distributed support.** Standardized APIs and behaviors should be amenable to implementation in array libraries supporting distributed computing (e.g., Dask :cite:`Rocklin2015a`).